QueryFirst - Frictionless Data Access

 As such, your query stays intact in its own .sql file.
 It can be edited, validated and test-run "in-situ" with design-time mock inputs and intellisense for your tables and columns.
-For performance, it is compiled into your binary as a ManifestResourceStream.
-In your application code, running your query takes one line of code, and returns a POCO (or an IEnumerable of POCOs) with meaningful parameter and property names, so enabling intellisense for your input parameters and results.
+In your application code, running your query takes one line of code, and returns a POCO (or an IEnumerable of POCOs, or a List of POCOs) with meaningful parameter and property names, so enabling intellisense for your input parameters and results.
 The interface and POCO are directly usable for unit testing.

-The extension puts a command in your Tools menu that will run all queries in your application and regenerate all wrapper classes.
-As such, you can test all your queries without further effort, and changes in your database schema will directly produce compilation errors in your application.
+QueryFirst puts a command in your Tools menu that will run all queries in your application and regenerate all wrapper classes.
+As such, you can integration-test all your queries at any time, and changes in your database schema will directly produce compilation errors in your application.
 If the query is broken, the wrapper classes will not compile.
-If the query runs but your application code tries to access columns that are no longer present in the result, the error will point at the line in your code that tries to access the missing property.
+If the query runs but your code tries to access columns that are no longer present in the result, the error will point at the line in your code that tries to access the missing property.

 QueryFirst, first published in 2016, represents an original approach to the database problem in any language.
 Your comments are very welcome.